-Ireland escorted coach tour staying in 4 star hotels.
+Ireland escorted coach tour staying in 4-star hotels

 Stay overnight in Dublin before heading south to County Kerry and Blarney Castle where kissing the Blarney Stone is a tradition.
 Also visit the Blarney Woollen Mills, possibly the largest quality crafts shop in Ireland.
-Continue to Killarney in South West Ireland for a 2 night stay.
+Continue to Killarney in South West Ireland for a 2-night stay.

 Enjoy here a tour of the exceptional Ring of Kerry on the Iveragh Peninsula with its mountains, peat bogs, lakes and magnificent coastal scenery with views of the Dingle Peninsula and Dingle Bay to the north.
-Have stops in Waterville and the village of Sneem famous for its coloured houses.
+Have stops in Waterville and the village of Sneem famous for its colored houses.
 Return via the Killarney National Park where you will have a pony and trap ride in what is known as a Jaunting Car.
 Later return to Killarney.

 Leave Killarney and continue north to Tarbert where you will have a ferry ride across the Shannon River to Killimer.
 Then travel to the Atlantic Coast to view the immense and awe-inspiring Cliffs of Moher which rise sheer out of the sea to a great height and are 8 kilometres/5 miles in length.
 Call in at the Atlantic Edge Centre.
-After this, visit the Burron Region, a high plateau of porous limestone, a karsts landscape with some interesting plant life.
-Continue to Limerick for overnight.
-Here you can partake in an optional medieval banquet at the 15thCentury Bunratty Castle including a 4 course meal with wine.
+After this, visit the Burren Region, a high plateau of porous limestone, a karsts landscape with some interesting plant life.
+Continue to Limerick overnight.
+Here you can partake in an optional medieval banquet at the 15thCentury Bunratty Castle including a 4-course meal with wine.

-The next morning brings a visit to Connemara, the land of mountains, rivers, lakes and small villages where the Gaelic language is still widely spoken.
+The next morning brings a visit to Connemara, the land of mountains, rivers, lakes, and small villages where the Gaelic language is still widely spoken.
 This area is the wildest and most remote part of the country.
 Travel through Connemara National Park with its diverse flora and fauna.
-Also visit Kylemore Abbey with its miniature cathedral before returning to Galway.
+Also, visit Kylemore Abbey with its miniature cathedral before returning to Galway.

 The following day, travel through County Sligo.
 Visit Carrowmore Cemetery with its 60 stone circles and passage tombs which are around 5000 years old and date back to the Stone Age.
-Also visit the Belleek Pottery Factory and have a demonstration of how the pottery is made.
-Arrive eventually at Donegal for overnight.
+Also, visit the Belleek Pottery Factory and have a demonstration of how the pottery is made.
+Arrive eventually at Donegal overnight.

 Leave Belfast and travel south to the Ards Peninsula in County Down and enjoy a visit to the 18th Century Mount Stewart House and Gardens with its collection of rare and unusual plants.
-Later take a ferry from Portaferry to Strangford continuing to Dublin for a 2 night stay.
+Later take a ferry from Portaferry to Strangford continuing to Dublin for a 2-night stay.

-Start your day with a tour of first the north side of the city including the General Post Office, O’Connell Street and Phoenix Park after which continue to the south side and take in the beautiful Georgian houses including the original home of Oscar Wilde, Trinity College with its ancient Book of Kells, Christchurch Cathedral and Dubliana with its exhibition about medieval Dublin.
+Start your day with a tour of first the north side of the city including the General Post Office, O’Connell Street, and Phoenix Park after which continue to the south side and take in the beautiful Georgian houses including the original home of Oscar Wilde, Trinity College with its ancient Book of Kells, Christchurch Cathedral and Dubliana with its exhibition about medieval Dublin.

 The evening can be filled with optional tours.
 Consider a session of Gaelic Games or an evening of traditional music and dancing.